aimxhaisse/soir/www/docs/index.md

-# NEON
+# SOIR

 *Live Coding Environment*

-Neon is a Python-based environment for live coding music.
+Soir is a Python-based environment for live coding music.